neuraljets/test-mail-sh/README.md

 A simple Bash script to send a test email using SWAKS.

 It reads the body and recipients from files.
+The body file should contain the email body, and the recipients file should contain a list of email addresses, one per line.

 It sends the email using the SMTP server, username, and password provided.